 I’m all alone against this world and there’s only enough food for me and mine.
 Who will get it – you or me?
 Grrrrr……..

 The world of the ego is, as Werner Erhard has said, a “you or me” world.
 Us against them.
 Yer either fer me or agin me.

 The world our egos constructed brought about World War I, World War II, the Korean War, the Vietnamese War and every war since.

 War is the logical outcome of the social order that arises when egos are allowed to rule our nations.

 We reached the apex of destructiveness in this current generation, which has launched many nuclear missiles at each other which our star family has intercepted and destroyed.
 (See 2)

 The sources on this site (3) say that war will no longer be allowed on Planet Earth.
 (4) Like so many other things, it’s we that have to wake up out of our belief systems.
 The world around us is already there.

 The natural world has made the change to peace.
 It’s only we – the human race – who have not.
 That’s what people mean when they say: “Wake up!
 Wake up!”

-We need to wake up out of a collective dream we’re having that resources are scarce, we must compete for them, and we’re all alone, etc. There’s a short route and a long route.
+We need to wake up out of a collective dream we’re having that resources are scarce, that we must compete for them, and that we’re all alone in a hostile world, etc. There’s a short route and a long route.
 The short route is: Just … wake up!